saxap/alphabetical_products_listing/README.md

 - Possibility to select how and what show

 - Possibility displaying only letters which have products on himself

+- Possibility filtering products by starting letter in category/manufacturer/search and special pages

 - Do not changes files of CMS